Sexy Christmas, Spanish Romance!

 It’s like Valentine’s Day and Christmas had a love child—and Tokyo’s throwing the baby shower, champagne included.
 Elegance meets holiday spice, and you’re the star of your own romantic holiday rom-com.

-Sex, Chicken, & Spanish on Christmas
+Sex, KFC, & Spanish on Christmas

 Mike’s Our Guy!